A Three-dimensional Conjugate Model with Realistic Boundary Conditions for Flow and Heat Transfer in an Industry Scale Hydrothermal Autoclave

 International Journal of Heat and Mass Transfer

 Li, Hongmin; Evans, Edward; and Wang, Guo-Xiang, "A Three-dimensional Conjugate Model with Realistic Boundary Conditions for Flow and Heat Transfer in an Industry Scale Hydrothermal Autoclave" (2005).
-Chemical and Biomolecular Engineering Faculty Research.
+Chemical, Biomolecular, and Corrosion Engineering Faculty Research.
 408.